SixArm/rust-101/topics/examples/search-a-text-file-with-regex.md

-# Search a text file
+# Search a text file with regex

 Rust example code to search a text file by using the `regex` crate for regular expression pattern matching.